 Scholarships and Financial Assistance

 Scholarships are the primary form of financial support for our students.
 Offered at the time of admission, these scholarships generally provide support to students and are guaranteed for all years of study.
 There is no work requirement in exchange for the scholarship during the student’s enrollment and tuition rates will not increase.
 A service obligation may be required for some scholarship recipients.

 - AuD student scholarships generally reduce the amount of annual tuition by 25 percent to 50 percent.

-- MSDE student scholarships provide 100 percent tuition funding for the first year and a minimum of 50 percent for the second year.
+- MSDE student scholarships provide a minimum of 75 percent tuition funding for the two-year program.*

 - PhD students are generally provided a minimum of 80 percent tuition remission.